mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 // ]
 ```

-Once the contract is funded, contract functions may be called just like in cashscript:
+Once the contract is funded, contract functions may be called just like in CashScript:

 ```js
 let transferFn = contract.getContractFunction("transfer");